konkitoman/after-drop/README.md

 # AfterDrop

-`AfterDropBoxed` is normaly used to storeit in a struct, is not really use full because you will always need for a external crate to create a wrapper for that struct so you can implement a custom Drop!
+`AfterDropBoxed` is normaly used to store it in a struct, is not really use full because you will always need to create a wrapper for a external crate!
 But can be used for other crates to do something that thing is droped, but you define `AfterDropBoxed`

 ## Inspiration